-Like many other companies and organisations, the State uses the services of a permanent, independent and external attorney who works in accordance with the rules that apply to all attorneys in the Netherlands.
-The State Advocate is not employed by the State.
-All Pels Rijcken's lawyers work in the State practice.
-The obligations applying to the State Advocate also apply to all his colleagues in the firm.
-Between them, they handle over a thousand new cases for the State every year.
-In addition, Pels Rijcken’s lawyers work for other clients.
+Like many companies and organisations, the Dutch State engages an appointed, external lawyer who works in accordance with the rules that apply to all lawyers in the Netherlands.
+The State Advocate is not employed by the State, however.
+The obligations that apply to a State Advocate also apply to the other attorneys in his or her firm.
+Each year they collectively handle more than a thousand cases for the State.
+In addition, Pels Rijcken’s attorneys also work for other clients.

 The obligations of the State Advocate and his colleagues are laid down in a contract with the State.
 The State Advocate and his colleagues may never take action against the State, but frequently represent the State in legal proceedings.
 In addition to litigation, advice and legal assistance are provided for large projects.

 Obviously, advice regarding litigation, contracts to be concluded, or proposed decisions can affect policy issues.
 When this is the case, the State Advocate will act the same as he or she would for any other client.
 The attorney assesses the legal aspects, advises on the chances of success and the risks involved in litigation, the possibility of reaching a settlement in or out of court and the litigation strategy.
 The client makes the decisions.
 The policy is not determined by the attorney or the State Advocate.